bigodines/bigopool/README.md

 ### Parallel processing

-Use this if you don't need worker pools and just want to execute tasks in parelell
+Use this if you don't need worker pools and just want to execute tasks in parallel

 run multiple functions in parallel:
 ```go